adufi/eric-art/README.md

 # Eric-art

 ## FR
-Eric-art est un portfolio pour ma soeur peintre.
+Eric-art est un portfolio pour ma soeur artiste.

-Le thème utilisé est Sonar par Joefrer sur Colorlib.
-Puis a été adapté en Python avec le framework Flask.
+Le thème utilisé est Sonar, puis a été adapté en Python avec Flask.

-Le site est encore inaché, il manque encore des textes biographiques.
+Le site est encore inachevé, il manque des textes biographiques

 ## EN
-Eric-art is a portfolio for my sister painter.
+Eric-art is a portfolio for my sister artist.

-The theme used is Sonar by Joefrer on Colorlib.
-Then was adapted in Python with the Flask framework.
+The theme used is Sonar, then has been adapted in Python with Flask.

-The site is still unfinished, it still lacks biographical texts.
+The site is still unfinished, it lacks biographical texts.